-DMK criticises Centre for not holding Winter Session of Parliament
+DMK, Shiv Sena criticise Centre for not holding Winter Session of Parliament

-The Opposition party said the Centre had a ‘big brother’ attitude by remaining indifferent to the other parties on such matters.
+The Tamil Nadu party said the Centre had a ‘big brother’ attitude by remaining indifferent to the other parties on such matters.

 The Dravida Munnetra Kazhagam on Thursday criticised the central government for its decision to not hold the Winter Session of Parliament due to the coronavirus pandemic, reported PTI.
 The Opposition party said the Centre had a “big brother” attitude by remaining indifferent to the other parties on such matters.